WA residents overwhelmingly support taxes on the wealthy, poll shows

 The state does have several billionaires who the tax would affect, including Microsoft co-founder Bill Gates, philanthropist and Pivotal Ventures founder Melinda French Gates, former Microsoft CEO Steve Ballmer, philanthropist and author MacKenzie Scott, Microsoft Office creator Charles Simonyi, Valve founder Gabe Newell and former Starbucks CEO Howard Schultz.

-Gates and Ballmer are among the 15 richest people in the world.
+Gates and Ballmer are among the top 15-richest people in the world.

 Jeff Bezos, the world’s third-richest person according to Forbes, would escape a proposed wealth tax thanks to his move to Miami.
 The Amazon founder was the richest person in Washington since 2017.